Street Hawk: Reception

 The series, which was aired by Doordarshan in India, was a roaring success especially among adolescent males.
 This even spawned the introduction of a MTB-style bicycle named "Streetcat", aimed at that market segment.

-Toy
+Toys

 In Brazil the Street Hawk toys were produced by Glasslite.
 One item is the "Moto Laser MRX-1", a slot track with two slot bikes: the Street Hawk and a yellow model.
 A Jesse Mach action figure was also released.

 In the United Kingdom and some countries, a Street Hawk stunt bike was released by Ertl Company.
 Roughly the same size as standard miniature ERTL vehicles, the toy had a plastic rider, on the motorcycle powered by a friction wheel.
 The packaging suggests various stunts that the owner can attempt to perform with the toy.

 In India, Funskool, the company manufacturing G.I.
 Joe: A Real American Hero, gave R.A.M. a black paint job, replaced the sidecar with Snake Eyes wearing a silver visor, and sold it under the Street Hawk name.